vespeci/Energy-Forecasting-ASHRAE/README.md

 The test set was **never used during training or tuning**.
 It was reserved strictly for final evaluation to ensure unbiased generalization.

+## Recommendations

+Based on the modeling results and interpretability analysis, the following actionable insights are identified:

+- Prioritize large buildings
+Building floor area (square_feet) is the strongest driver of energy consumption.
+Efficiency efforts should focus on large buildings to maximize potential savings.

+- Plan for seasonal demand
+Heating and cooling degree days (HDD, CDD) significantly influence energy use.
+Energy planning should account for seasonal climate effects.

+- Apply sector-specific strategies
+Different building uses (e.g., Education, Healthcare, Entertainment) exhibit distinct consumption patterns, requiring tailored efficiency measures.

+- Use baseline models for decision support
+Linear Regression demonstrated the best generalization performance, highlighting the value of simple and interpretable models for early-stage planning.

+- Interpret rankings, not exact savings
+Model outputs are best used to rank priorities rather than estimate precise percentage savings.